Physics-Informed Graph Neural Networks for Frequency-Aware Optical Aberration Correction: Experiments

 \subsubsection{Evaluation Metrics}

-For image restoration, we report standard image metrics PSNR \cite{huynh2008scope}, SSIM \cite{wang2004image} and LPIPS \cite{zhang2018unreasonable} between the restored image and ground-truth images, and use calflops \cite{calflops} to calculate the floating-point operations (FLOPs) for each model.
-To assess the accuracy of the Zernike predictions, we follow established methods \cite{xu2019improved,hu2023universal} in adaptive optics to use \ac{rmswfe} to quantify the residual wavefront error that would remain after correction by subtracting the predicted Zernike modes, $Z_{P}$ from the ground truth Zernike modes, $Z_{GT}$:
+For image restoration, we report standard image metrics PSNR, SSIM and LPIPS between the restored image and ground-truth images.
+To assess the accuracy of the Zernike predictions, we follow established method \cite{hu2023universal} in adaptive optics to use \ac{rmswfe} to quantify the residual wavefront error that would remain after correction by subtracting the predicted Zernike modes, $Z_{P}$ from the ground truth Zernike modes, $Z_{GT}$:

 where N is the number of samples and M is the number of Zernike modes.
 A \ac{rmswfe} $<$ 0.45 rad is generally considered indicative of diffraction-limited imaging performance \cite{marechal1947study}.
+To evaluate computational efficiency, we use calflops \cite{calflops} to calculate the floating-point operations (FLOPs) and report the mean inference time per image for each model.